Tom Prichard: Return to the WWF (1995–2004)

 Prichard competed under his own name with his Heavenly Bodies attire at the Survivor Series 1995, wrestling on future tag team partner Skip's team "The Bodydonnas."
 Prichard was the first man eliminated as the Bodydonnas defeated Barry Horowitz's "Underdogs" team.
 A month later, Prichard was officially introduced as Zip, Skip's on-screen cousin and tag team partner, interfering in a match allowing Skip to defeat Rad Radford, who had been trying to become a Bodydonna himself.
 Before this appearance he cut off his long curly brown hair into a dyed blond crew cut, to more resemble his storyline cousin.

 On the WrestleMania XII pre-show, on March 31, 1996, the team defeated The Godwinns in the finals of an eight team tournament to win the vacant WWF Tag Team Championship.
 They held the titles until May 19, 1996, when they were defeated by the Godwinns in Madison Square Garden in New York City.
-After Skip left the WWF in fall of 1996, Prichard became a masked jobber named Dr.X.
+After Skip left the WWF in September 1996, Prichard became a masked jobber named Dr.X.
 Dr. X fought mainly on house shows but made a few TV appearances on Superstars.
 Dr. X lost to Brakkus at In Your House 12: It's Time.
 By 1997, he became a trainer for the company, responsible for training such future stars as The Rock, Kurt Angle, and Mark Henry, among others.
+Sometimes he wrestled as Dr. X on house shows until 1998.
 In addition, Prichard made a few appearances as a singles wrestler for ECW in the summer of 1997.

 On November 16, 1998, Prichard became the masked Blue Blazer teaming with Jeff Jarrett losing to Steve Blackman and Goldust on Raw Is War.
 The next week he lost to Blackman and December 21 both on Raw Is War.
 The Blue Blazer gimmick was related to Owen Hart storylines and Hart's feud with Blackman.
 On September 27, 1999, Prichard teamed up with Jeff Jarrett to face against Chyna and Debra on Raw Is War.
 Prichard hit Chyna with a guitar and Jarrett was knocked out cold as Chyna went for the victory.
 He also occasionally commentated for shows such as WWF Metal and co-hosted Byte This!, the WWF's internet talk show.
 Prichard was released from WWE in 2004.